Anson County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: Completing any court-ordered alcohol education or treatment programs.
+- Classes/Programs That Must Be Completed: You may be required to complete a substance abuse assessment and any recommended treatment programs.

 Anson County DMV Offices